 Students should plan to attend a New Student Orientation on campus or online prior to the start of their first semester.
 Orientation will provide students with information on services NICC has to offer as well as tips to help them succeed in college.
 Services and resources highlighted at orientation include academic advising, business office, career services, classroom expectations, computer and email access, financial aid, learning center, library, study skills, and student activities and organizations.
-For specific details and dates on orientation, contact the Admissions Office at each campus.
+For specific details and dates on orientation, contact the Admissions Office at each campus or online at www.nicc.edu/orientation.